majustman/rsschool-cv/cv.md

    **Advantage** I have a few experience in coding.
 It should make the process of learning easier for me.

-4. **Skills** Basic knoweldge in Golang, HTML, CSS, JS.
-GIT, Github.
+4. **Skills** Basic knoweldge in Golang, HTML, CSS, SCSS, JS, GIT, Github.

 5. **Example of code**